 The oyster’s story

-Then the locomotive was invented.
-Railways allowed fresh oysters from the Chesapeake Bay, Massachusetts and Long Island Sound to be shipped inland, fueling a boom.
-Voracious harvesting led to overfishing and near collapse of native stocks by the 1880s.
-The price of fresh oysters went through the roof.
+When the locomotive came to America, railways allowed fresh oysters from the Chesapeake Bay, Massachusetts and Long Island Sound to be shipped inland, fueling a boom.
+Voracious harvesting led to overfishing and the near collapse of native stocks by the 1880s, and the price of fresh oysters went through the roof.
+Not coincidentally, Oysters Rockefeller were invented in 1899 by Jules Alciatore at his family's famous Antoine's Restaurant in New Orleans, where they are still on the menu.

 Such a newly valuable crop attracted much experimentation with farming techniques.
 The Cotuit Oyster Company in Massachusetts, established in 1837, is considered the oldest, continuously operating oyster farm in the U.S., making it a foundational New England aquaculture venture.
+The term “aquaculture” first appeared in the 1860’s, describing the new seed-to-harvest methodology that would eventually supplant rake-and-culch wild harvesting.

 Next